 The frequency of disturbance can be captured in several different ways.
-At very broad scales, the long-term (average) fire cycle (LTFC) is the average number of years required to burn an area equivalent to the study area.
-Note this is not the number of years to burn the entire study area - just the equivalent number of hectares burned over time.
-For example, on a 100,000 ha study area, how many years (on average) does it take for the total area burned by all fires to add up to 100,000 ha?
+At very broad scales, the long-term average fire cycle (LTFC) is the average number of years required to burn an area equivalent to the study area.
+Note this is not the number of years to burn the entire study area - just the equivalent number of hectares.
+For example, on a 100,000 ha study area, how many years (on average) does it take for 100,000 ha to burn?
 Thus, during any given fire cycle, some areas will burn more than once, and others not at all.